smartITNinja/scribaX/README.md

 ## Validation Rules

-In order to achieve predictability scribaX performs schema validation during updates and insertions.
+In order to achieve predictability scribaX performs schema validation during updates.

 To specify validation rules when creating a new store use the "schema" property: